girlscript/winter-of-contributing/Android_Development_With_Flutter/10_Firebase_With_Flutter/LinkingUserAccounts.md

 This method should be used when you want your users to use multiple authentication providers to sign in to the same account.

-By linking new AuthCredentials to the existing user accounts, multiple authentication providers can be used by the users to sign in to your application.
-Firebase user ID can be used to identify the users, regardless of the provider they used to sign in.For example, a user who signed in with an email and password can link a GitHub account and sign in with either method in the future.
+By linking new AuthCredentials to the existing user's accounts, user can later log in to your application using multiple authentication providers.
+Regardless of the authentication provider they used to sign in, Firebase user ID can be used to identify the users.
+For example, a user who signed in with an email and password can link a GitHub account and sign in with either method in the future.

 It is **mandatory** for the user to be **logged in** to one of the accounts you want to link the new authentication provider to.
 The user can then be signed in to the second provider, and pass that AuthCredential to the linkWithCredential method from the existing user(current user instance).

-### Initially, enable the providers and provide support for two or more authentication providers in the app
+### Initially, enable the required authentication providers and provide support for two or more authentication providers in the app

 <img width="705" alt="firebase" src="https://user-images.githubusercontent.com/68653906/141871702-2c447b8a-f3cf-444e-a07d-3e7b88c740a1.png">